suryashch/3d_modelling/hosting-3d-model/per-object-lod-control-with-threejs.md

 ## Traversing the Scene

-The first step is to get comfortable with traversing our scene tree in js.
-Since we're working with `.glb` files, the data we need will be saved in the `scene` object.

 Basic scene traversal is done using the `.traverse` method.
+The root node of our object is usually called `scene`, and we shall assign that path to a variable `gltfScene`.

 ```js
 loader.load('models/piperack/piperacks_lod_working_1.glb', (gltf) => {